 - (i) Be a minimum 750 square feet in size with a minimum dimension of 25 feet for all sides; and - (ii) Include at least one of the following types of features: - a.
 Covered pavilion. - b.
 Ornamental or food garden. - c.
 Developed and equipped children's play area, with a minimum 30-inch tall fence to separate the children's play area from any parking lot, drive aisle, or street. - d.
 Sports area or court (e.g., tennis, handball, volleyball, basketball, soccer). - e.
-Swimming pool or wading pool. - (F) To encourage proximity to and use of public parks, the total amount of required open space may be reduced by 50 percent for developments that are located within one-quarter mile of a public urban, community, or neighborhood park as measured along a route utilizing public or private streets that are existing or will be constructed with the development.
+Swimming pool or wading pool. - (F) To encourage proximity to and use of public parks, the total amount of required open space may be reduced by 50 percent for developments that are located within one-quarter mile of a public urban, community, or neighborhood park as measured along a route utilizing public or private streets that are

-Findings: The proposed development complies with applicable Open Space Standards.
-The Proposed Open Spaces plan demonstrates 25.8% of site area is dedicated to Open Space.
-Common Open Space proposed is 1,628 SF, complying with size and dimensions standards per Table 702-3.
+Findings: The Proposed Open Spaces plan demonstrates 25.8% of site area is dedicated to Open Space.
 The subject properties do not include slopes greater than 25%, proposed Open Space is usable.
 The Applicant proposes 19 affordable residential dwelling units and Private Open Space is neither required nor proposed.
 Improved Open Space is neither required nor proposed.
-The subject properties are within 0.25 mile to Grant School Park, and under subsection (F) above, the Applicant proposes to reduce required onsite open space by 30% in order to encourage use of public parks.
+See also Part III for applicable adjustments.